-The Emory Alzheimer's DiseaseResearch Center published the results of a new research study which indicated what many people already suspected … Alzheimer's is a women's issue.
+The Emory Alzheimer's DiseaseResearch Center published the results of a research study that indicated what many people already suspected … Alzheimer's is a women's issue.

-The study, published September 10, 2015, in the journal "Women's Health Issues", finds women bear six times the cost of Alzheimer's disease (AD) care, per capita, that men do.
-The authors say the greater cost burden is largely due to the informal care women deliver to family members with AD.
+The study, published on September 10, 2015, in the journal "Women's Health Issues," finds that women bear six times the cost of Alzheimer's disease care per capita than men do.
+The authors say the increased cost burden is primarily due to the informal care women deliver to family members with Alzheimer's Disease.

 Alzheimer's disease is a progressive brain disorder that slowly destroys memory and thinking skills and is ultimately fatal.
 It is also one of the most expensive diseases in our country — more costly than heart disease or cancer.

-The authors of the research, Zhou Yang, PhD, assistant professor in Emory's Rollins School of Public Health, and Allan Levey, MD, chair of the Department of Neurology and director of the Emory Alzheimer's DiseaseResearch Center, used a lifetime perspective to calculate AD costs and looked at three factors: the probability of developing the disease, the disease's duration, and the formal and informal care needed for the AD patient.
+The authors of the research, Zhou Yang, Ph.D., assistant professor in Emory's Rollins School of Public Health, and Allan Levey, MD, chair of the Department of Neurology and director of the Emory Alzheimer's DiseaseResearch Center, used a lifetime perspective to calculate AD costs and looked at three factors: the probability of developing the disease, the disease's duration, and the formal and informal care needed for the Alzheimer's Diseasepatient.

 "There is strong evidence that women face higher risks of being affected by Alzheimer's as either patients or informal caregivers."Zhou Yang, Ph.D., assistant professor in Emory's Rollins School of Public Health

 "It is critical to develop public policy interventions aimed at curing or slowing the progress of the disease to benefit the health and economic welfare of women everywhere," he said.

 "This is the first study of its kind to document the disparate economic impact of Alzheimer's on Women as patients and caregivers and the concomitant burden on our public health systems."Jill Lesser, President, WomenAgainstAlzheimer's.